Being an investment banker is one of the best-paying jobs available today, excellently.

 - She was made to work some 14 hours a day while her colleagues spent, even more time at work than she did.

-- The working hours were completely unpredictable, which led to her being woken up in the middle of the night and called into the office to work.
+- The working hours were utterly unpredictable, which led to her being woken up in the middle of the night and called into the office to work.

-- She would get projects late at night with the deadline being tomorrow morning at 7 AM.
+- She would get projects late at night with the deadline being tomorrow at 7 AM.

 - She saw her colleagues doing drugs so that they could stay up and be able to work longer hours.

-- They were promised business trips abroad, but when this came around, they were actually sent to the company’s data center, which turned out to be a server room in the Netherlands.
+- They were promised business trips abroad, but when this came around, they were sent to the company’s data centre, which turned out to be a server room in the Netherlands.

-- Their vacations were being constantly cancelled because they were needed at work.
+- Their vacations were being cancelled continuously because they were needed at work.

 - She had to deal with sexism because she worked in an almost all-male environment.
 This lead to inappropriate comments directed towards her, her colleagues viewing her as a secretary, and implying she used ‘womanly’ means to get ahead and not actual work.
 She was also never invited when her colleagues went out.
 That’s because they were all men and usually ended up in ‘gentlemen’s bars’.